 Each individual working from home who meets these criteria can use the temporary flat rate method.
 Multiple people working from the same home can each make a claim.

 What Counts as a Work Day?

-Days that you worked full-time or part-time hours from home count as a work day.
+Days that you worked full-time or part-time hours from home count as work days.
 Days off, vacation days, sick days or other days on leave don't count.

 You don't need to keep supporting documents, calculate the size of your workspace or get your employer to complete and sign Form T2200S or Form T2200 if you use the temporary flat rate method.

 You can find answers to frequently asked questions about this new, simplified method, on the CRA's website.

 What If I Want to Claim the Actual Amounts I Paid?